 I used two heavy dumbbells to simulate how much the mattress moved with added weight.
 I was admittedly surprised at how little the mattress sank.
 It retained its shape and the weights left no indents once I removed them!

 Verdict: minimal motion isolation while still offering a bit of a bounce.
 For a side sleeper, this is a perfect balance.

 Nolah truly stands behind their products, offering a 120-night trial, going so far as to provide a lifetime warranty.
+Though, for oops like spills, tears and scratches, Nolah offers a 10-year protection plan for a nominal fee, which most warranties don't cover anyway.
 Latex is ultra-resistant to wear and tear/sagging, so I’d imagine this mattress really will last a long time!

 Hoes does the Nolah Natural 11” rate online?